zhstella/saas/README.md

 - Structure Q&A so every reply is an answer, question authors can accept the best response, and the thread locks (with a reopen button) once solved.
 - Author posts with the taxonomy-driven composer: pick an official topic, add 1-5 curated tags, capture school/course context, and open an inline draft preview before publishing.
 - Filter the feed with full-text search plus topic, tag, school, course, timeframe, and status facets powered by the new `PostSearchQuery` service.
+- Pivot to the “My Threads” feed from the header to see only the posts you authored, complete with empty-state messaging and support for the full filter toolbox.

 ## Test Suites
 ```bash